aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

 ### Step 2 - Setup the Redis sever docker service

-Refer to step 1 in [Redis Configure Laravel](https://aregsar.com/blog/2021/redis-configure-laravel) to perform this step
+Refer to step 2 in [Redis Configure Laravel](https://aregsar.com/blog/2021/redis-configure-laravel) to perform this step

 ### Step 3 - Set the connection settings for the docker Redis service

-Refer to step 2 in [Redis Configure Laravel](https://aregsar.com/blog/2021/redis-configure-laravel) to perform this step
+Refer to step 3 in [Redis Configure Laravel](https://aregsar.com/blog/2021/redis-configure-laravel) to perform this step

 ### Step 4 - Configure the Redis driver settings

 Refer to step 4 in [Redis Configure Laravel](https://aregsar.com/blog/2021/redis-configure-laravel) to perform this step

-### Step 5 - adding a redis connection for the session
+### Step 5 - Add a redis driver connection

 Based on the last step we know that there are two existing connections out of the box in the `config/database.php` file.

-One is the `default` connection used by the Laravel Redis API by default and the other is the `cache` connection used by the Laravel Cache API by default (since the `default` cache store is configured to use the `redis` store that uses this `cache` connection).
+One is the `default` connection used by the Laravel Redis API by default.
+The other is the `cache` connection used by the Laravel Cache API by default (since the `default` cache store is configured to use the `redis` store that uses this `cache` connection).

-While we can configure the queue to use one of these two existing redis driver connections from the `config/database.php` file, it is better to create a separate connection just for the queue.
+While we can configure the Laravel Queue APIto use one of these two existing redis driver connections from the `config/database.php` file, it is better to create a separate redis driver connection just for the queue.

 This way if we need to scale out our application we can configure this connection to use its own separate Redis server.

-Below I am showing the `config/database.php` file snippet showing the connections within the redis driver connections array before and after adding the connection for use by the queue.
+Below I am showing the `config/database.php` file snippet that shows the connections within the `redis` driver connections array, before and after adding the new redis connection named `queue`.

-Note that the before settings contain the configuration changes that were made in step 4.
+Note that the before settings already contain the configuration changes that were made in step 4.

 Before: